kendax/calculator-py-internal/README.md

 # calculator-py-internal

-A calculator in HTML, CSS and Python
+A calculator in HTML, CSS and Python using Django